 I was going to append my award video to the bottom of that post but I decided instead to make it into a separate Learning2gether episode.
 After all, it’s not often one gets the chance to indulge oneself like that, at least not in my life.

-As Phil mentioned in his introduction to me, his being awarded similarly doesn’t mean that it’s all the icing on the cake of life served each person at birth.
+As Phil mentioned in his introduction, his being awarded the same honor last year doesn’t mean that it’s all the icing on the cake of life served each person at birth.
 It’s just the start of what we have left to deliver in our time remaining in which to continue the story with more if not better accomplishments.

 Follow the Twitter posts on #CALL2019 here